 Using the Calendar and Forecast graph

-You can use the calendar to quickly see your budgets and forecast across any month.
+You can use the Calendar (Forecast > Calendar) to quickly see your budgets and forecast across any month.
 Just above the Calendar, you'll also see the forecast graph where you can view your past and future actual balances versus your forecast (budgeted) balances.

 The amount set for each of your budgets is added/subtracted from your forecast balances.
 This means that any budget change you make on your calendar will be reflected on the forecast graph in real time!
 On the Calendar page, you can view how you've tracked with your past actual earning and spending, and how your forecast looks projected into the future 📅 ✨